Prince Georg of Denmark: Marriage

-On 16 September 1950, at Glamis Castle, Georg married Anne Ferelith Fenella, Viscountess Anson (née Bowes-Lyon), the daughter of the Hon.
-John Bowes-Lyon, brother of Queen Elizabeth of the United Kingdom, and ex-wife of Thomas, Viscount Anson.
-Anne was a first cousin of Elizabeth II of the United Kingdom, Georg himself was a second cousin of George VI of the United Kingdom and Prince Philip, Duke of Edinburgh.
+On 16 September 1950, at Glamis Castle, Georg married Anne, Viscountess Anson (née Bowes-Lyon), a niece of Queen Elizabeth.
+Anne was a first cousin of Elizabeth II, while Georg was a second cousin of George VI and Prince Philip, Duke of Edinburgh.

-At the time of his marriage, Danish princes normally lost their titles and places in the line of succession if they contracted a morganatic marriage.
-This was the case when Georg's younger brother, Prince Flemming, married Ruth Nielsen in 1949, thus losing his princely title and being created Count of Rosenborg.
-Georg attached greater significance to his title than his brother and implored Frederik IX, his second cousin, to allow him to retain his princely title and rank.
-George VI of the United Kingdom intervened on behalf of his niece and allegedly told Frederik IX "if a Bowes-Lyon was good enough for me, a Bowes-Lyon is surely good enough for one of your princes."
-The king relented and granted his permission for the marriage, thus Georg retained his rank and his wife was recognized as a princess of Denmark.
+At the time, Danish princes who married commoners ordinarily forfeited their princely titles and places in the line of succession, receiving instead the title Count of Rosenborg, as had occurred when Georg's younger brother, Prince Flemming, married Ruth Nielsen in 1949.
+Unlike his brother, Georg petitioned his second cousin, Frederik IX, for permission to retain his princely title and rank.
+According to one account, George VI intervened on behalf of his niece, remarking to the Danish king that "if a Bowes-Lyon was good enough for me, a Bowes-Lyon is surely good enough for one of your princes".
+Frederik IX subsequently granted his consent, allowing Georg to retain his title and rank, while Anne was recognized as a Princess of Denmark.

-As Viscountess Anson was divorced, the marriage was opposed by the Church of England and the Scottish Episcopal Church.
-Queen Elizabeth announced her intention to attend her niece's wedding, but Geoffrey Fisher, Archbishop of Canterbury, intervened, ordered the withdrawal of the Scottish Episcopal clergyman and “advised” the Queen not to attend.
-The Queen and Princess Margaret attended only the wedding breakfast and waited in an adjoining drawing room while the ceremony took place.
-The service was conducted by the Rev. Mogens Buch, pastor of the Danish Seaman's Mission Church in Newcastle-upon-Tyne.
-The Rev. Canon H. G. G. Rorison, chaplain to the Earl of Strathmore, read the lesson as he was forbidden by the Anglican church hierarchy from conducting the service.
+As Anne was divorced, the marriage was opposed by the Church of England and the Scottish Episcopal Church.
+Although Queen Elizabeth initially intended to attend the wedding, Geoffrey Fisher, Archbishop of Canterbury, advised against her attendance, and the Scottish Episcopal clergyman who had been expected to officiate withdrew from the ceremony.
+Instead, the Queen and Princess Margaret attended the wedding breakfast and remained in an adjoining drawing room during the ceremony.
+The marriage was solemnized by the Rev. Mogens Buch, pastor of the Danish Seamen's Mission Church in Newcastle upon Tyne, while the Rev. Canon H. G. G. Rorison, chaplain to the Earl of Strathmore, read the lesson after being prohibited by the Anglican authorities from officiating at the service.